Every year, between October and March, thousands of people visit Nazaré - Portugal to see big wave surfers ride the world’s biggest waves.

 Some curious facts:

 The best place to see the North Canyon's giant waves is at the Fort of St. Michael the Archangel (also known as "the Lighthouse"), located at the top of the promontory of Sítio.
-You can also see the waves on the sand of Praia do Norte beach or online, through streaming platforms that offer permanent live images.
+You can also see the waves on the sand of Praia do Norte beach or online, through live streaming platforms.

 Among the thousands of people who come to the Lighthouse every year to see the giant waves of Nazaré, not all are surf enthusiasts!
 Many are simply fans of one of the most spectacular natural wonders of Portugal, not to mention the bravery of the surfers and jet-ski riders who enter the sea in such frightening conditions.